Your Career Journey Continues

 Social Media Outreach

-Connect with the Workforce on Career Development members on X (formerly Twitter) @TheHub_STS, and join quarterly TweetChats, during which Society leaders discuss early career issues in an open social media forum.
+Connect with the Workforce on Career Development members on X @TheHub_STS, and join quarterly XChats, during which Society leaders discuss early career issues in an open social media forum.
+Check out this recap of the August XChat on The Pitfalls—What Not to Do Early in Your Career moderated by Dr. Joseph Phillips.
+Practicing cardiothoracic surgeons and residents share strategies they deployed (or should have deployed) to avoid common mistakes made early in a CT surgeon's career.

 Image